microsoft/MCW-Building-a-resilient-IaaS-architecture/Whiteboard design session/WDS trainer guide - Building a resilient IaaS architecture.md

     *SQL Always-On configuration details*

     SQL Server is critical to the availability of the applications at Contoso.
 SQL will be implemented using a total of three Servers configured using Always-On Availability Groups.
-The two servers in West Central US comprise a single primary and a secondary, synchronously replica of the database.
+The two servers in East US 2 comprise a single primary and a secondary, synchronously replica of the database.
 The two SQL servers will be deployed into an Azure availability set and are configured behind an internal load balancer which will allow client machines to connect to the listener which will direct traffic to the machines that is designated as the primary replica machine.

     The SQL Servers will use premium managed disks with a database and log files on separate disks.
 The TempDB will be housed on the local host SSD drive and split to match the number of cores in the VM.